joshbegley/nyt-latest/previous.md

 `Scroll down for hints and conversation about the puzzle for Monday, July 27, 2026.`\
 https://www.nytimes.com/2026/07/26/crosswords/strands-sidekick-876.html

-**Berlin Police Search for Suspect in Fatal Attack on Pride Parade**\
+**Officials Call Attack Near Berlin Pride Celebration a ‘Terror Attack’**\
-`The hunt for a 21-year-old man with links to local Islamic groups began early Sunday.
-The police said they were investigating the attack as a possible act of terrorism.`\
+`The hunt for a 21-year-old man began early Sunday, in what officials called a likely act of Islamist terrorism.`\
 https://www.nytimes.com/2026/07/26/world/europe/berlin-gay-pride-attack.html

 **U.S.-Iran War Pauses for 2nd Straight Day With Both Sides Holding Off on Strikes**\